 - Strategic management decision making.

-In these types of situations business owners and managers expect to rely upon the business valuation results to make critical decisions.
+In these types of situations business owners and managers need valuation results they can use to make critical decisions.
 Needless to say, they expect nothing short of perfection from their business appraisers.

 Credibility and business appraisal accuracy

-Business valuation is a pretty well mapped out field with established principles behind the process of getting a business appraised.
-Ways of measuring business value in a free market economy are well defined by now and known among the professional community of appraisers, courts, and tax authorities.
+Business valuation is a pretty well mapped out field.
+Importantly, there are established principles behind the process of getting a business appraised.
+Moreover, ways of measuring business value in a free market economy are well defined.
+And the professional community of appraisers, courts, and tax authorities expect nothing less.

 Standards compliance – passing muster in the business valuation industry